GregorKovalcik/caffe/README.md

 Alternatively, you can unpack zip to any location and set `CuDnnPath` to point to this location in `.\windows\CommonSettings.props`.
 `CuDnnPath` defined in `.\windows\CommonSettings.props`.
 Also, you can disable cuDNN by setting `UseCuDNN` to `false` in the property file.

+### OpenCV 3.1
+Download `OpenCV 3.1 for Windows` [from OpenCV website](http://opencv.org/downloads.html).
+Install downloaded file to a folder of your choice and set path to this folder in `.\windows\CommonSettings.props`.
+You may create an environment variable $(OPENCV_DIR) for ease of use.
+Make sure your installed version of OpenCV matches version defined in `.\windows\CommonSettings.props`.

 ### Python
 To build Caffe Python wrapper set `PythonSupport` to `true` in `.\windows\CommonSettings.props`.